jjayeon/inputjs/README.md

 ## installation/getting started

-Input.js is not yet available on npm.
-To download or use, fork this repo on Github and copy the files src/lib/Input.js and src/lib/Helpers.js to wherever you need them.

 To see it in action, fork this repo and run:

     npm install # or yarn install, of course